gavinlyonsrepo/RpiMotorLib/extra/Documentation/Nema11TB6612FNG.md

 minor change in class definition for verbose output.

 The library file RpiMotorLib.py has a class which controls the motor with one main function.
-The test file in the test folder is called TB6612FNG_Nema_Test.py
+The example file in the test folder is called TB6612FNG_Nema_Test.py

 When initializing the class pass a name and motor type.
 NB **Set motor type to Nema for this component**